tristanleduc/preligens_technical_test_tristanleduc/README.md

 ### Choice of YOLOv8

-YOLOv8 was selected as the core algorithm for this project due to its architecture, which is particularly well-suited for real-time object detection in UAV imagery.
+YOLOv8 was selected as the core model for this project due to its architecture, which is particularly well-suited for real-time object detection in UAV imagery.
 YOLOv8's single-stage detector approach processes the entire image in one forward pass, crucial for real-time applications on embedded systems.
 Its feature pyramid network allows effective detection of objects at various scales, addressing the challenge of varying altitudes in UAV imagery.

 The CSPDarknet backbone of YOLOv8 provides an excellent balance between computational efficiency and feature extraction capability.
 This is particularly important for our use case, where we need to run complex computations on resource-constrained UAV hardware.
 Additionally, YOLOv8 uses an anchor-free approach, which simplifies the detection process and can lead to better performance, especially for small objects that are common in aerial imagery.